 Mishra (2010) identifies the factors that are responsible for the satisfaction of the customers, and also enables the assessment of the influencing power of these factors.
 These factors such as core services of the bank, customer convenience being provided, customers' continuation factors, resolution of customers' problems, interest-related policies adopted, and charges levied by the bank.
 This, in turn, would help in the enhancement of the relationship between the retail banks and their customers, and thus aid the decision makers of these banks to identify the major factors that determine the satisfaction of their customers.
-Yeh (2013) investigated the impact of customer advocacy on customer trust and satisfaction, directly and positively relate to customer perceived value, and customer empowerment and organizational innovation directly and positively relate to customer advocacy.
+Yeh (2013) investigated the impact of customer advocacy on customer perceived value.
+The results indicated that customer advocacy positively relates to customer trust and satisfaction, directly and positively relate to customer empowerment and organizational innovation directly and positively relate to customer advocacy.